7 Benefits of Coconut Milk

 1. It’s Plant-Based and Dairy-Free

 This may seem like an obvious benefit, but it’s an important one!
-Coconut milk offers another delicious dairy-free alternative for people who follow a plant-based diet or cannot tolerate dairy.
+Coconut milk offers another delicious non-dairy alternative for people who follow a plant-based diet or cannot tolerate dairy.

 Like other plant-based milk alternatives, coconut milk is also a relatively eco-friendly option with a smaller carbon footprint than dairy.

 If you’re going to drink coconut milk every day, opt for the beverage version.
-Canned unsweetened coconut milk contains 420 calories per cup, whereas unsweetened coconut milk beverage contains 40 calories per cup.
+Canned unsweetened coconut milk can be quite high-calorie with 420 calories per cup, whereas unsweetened coconut milk beverage contains 40 calories per cup.

 2. It Provides Healthy Fats

-Coconuts are a natural source of medium-chain triglycerides (MCTs), a type of fat believed to benefit overall health and help increase energy expenditure and support a healthy weight, says Emily Tills, MS, RDN, CDN.
+Coconuts are a natural source of medium-chain triglycerides (MCTs), a type of fatty acid believed to benefit overall health and help increase energy expenditure and support a healthy weight, says Emily Tills, MS, RDN, CDN.

-And while coconuts do have saturated fat, that doesn’t mean coconut milk nutrition should be lumped in with butter or bacon.
-Lauric acid is the type of saturated fat in coconuts, and it may have some heart-healthy benefits.
+And while saturated fat does make up most of fat content of a coconut, that doesn’t mean coconut milk nutrition should be lumped in with butter or bacon.
+Lauric acid is the type of saturated fat in coconuts and coconut oil, and it may have some heart-healthy benefits.

 3. It’s Lower in Carbs Than Other Plant-Based Milks